yodrew/yodrew.github.io/_pages/psychology.md

 Hygiene's primary structure is sound.
 It deals in universal facts of biology.
 It is objective.
 It constrains its analysis and recommendations to the abilities of a reasonable man living an ordinary life nearly anywhere in the world.

-But hygiene has secondary flaws.
+But hygiene has had secondary flaws.
 It has lacked a psychology.
-Its general pathology avoids trauma, the first cause of disease.
+Its general pathology has avoided trauma, the first cause of disease.
 We must correct these.

 Hygiene has not been hygienic enough.
 Some of its secondary ideas and practices contradict its fundamental principles.
 So we can use hygiene's own principles and methods to correct it.
 This self-correcting quality is a hallmark of great systems.